waepoints/waepointstandards/README.md

 The So, and So, Stop, System Commands:

-When I say so, whatever task I say to do is done by performing the task, with whatever tools and in-network technology, I’m authorized to, have whatever permissions granted to, or consent given to, or own, or is public technology which like is approved of using with the in-network devices, specifically that of the strictest policy, and the network policy, but like staying within my authorizations like staying within all types of authorization, permission, consent, relevant given to me, stuff like my roles, and socioeconomic status, and social network, and whoever’s down like without having to ask but independently prefers to in respects to specifically myself asking for the task to be done, also like I don’t have to give a system command confirmation if I don’t want to but like the task won’t be scheduled to be performed if I change my choice to have the task performed if the task hasn’t been performed yet, and I aren’t down anymore for the task to be performed, also when I say so stop and like describe some tasks I have like done a system command for the performance of the task(s), and, or, a system command gesture for the performance of the task(s),
+When I say so, whatever task I say to do is done by performing the task, with whatever tools and in-network technology, I’m authorized to, have whatever permissions granted to, or consent given to, or own, or is public technology which like is approved of using with the in-network devices, specifically that of the strictest policy, and the network policy, but like staying within my authorizations like staying within all types of authorization, permission, consent, relevant given to me, stuff like my roles, and socioeconomic status, and social network, and whoever’s down like without having to ask but independently prefers to in respects to specifically myself asking for the task to be done, also like I don’t have to give a system command confirmation if I don’t want to but like the task won’t be scheduled to be performed if I change my choice to have the task performed if the task hasn’t been performed yet, and I aren’t down anymore for the task to be performed, also when I say so stop and like describe some tasks I have like done a system command for the performance of the task(s), and, or, a system command gesture for the performance of the task(s)

+The Magic Snap System Command Gesture:

+Performed, or given, as the words, magic snap, with a system command confirmation, performs the preceding system command(s), or system command gesture(s), within the limits of the authorization(s), authorization level(s), role(s), permission(s) granted, consent given, to, and of, the user(s) which are down for the task(s) associated with the system command(s), or system command gesture(s), to be performed with the specific parameters, such as the user(s) which are chosen as the fulfillment of the target(s) parameter of the system command(s), or system command gesture(s)

+Superuser System Commands Healing:

+Healing by way of the magic clap and describing so, always stays within governmental regulation, painless, comfortable, healthy, legal, and successful or I notice why wouldn’t be completed successfully, and does the healing in like the shortest practical doable amount of the time which is at least a single second, and I like get notified when a system command starts healing something or someone and like how long that will take and if completes or fails

+Superuser Noticing:

+I notice the things the system commands and system command gestures want me to notice by telling myself out of my own mouth what I was going to notice that the system command or system command gesture wants me to notice

 # README.md Document Provisions of the Waepoint System Standards